zixflow/zixflow-node-sdk/readme.md

 # <span style="color:white">***Zixflow SDK***</span>

-The Zixflow SDK for node js provides a node js API for Zixflow services.
-You can use the node js API to build libraries or applications for node js.
+The Zixflow SDK provides a node js API for Zixflow services.
+You can use this API to build libraries or applications for node js.

-Using the SDK for node js makes it possible to realize a number of compelling use cases. their are several things you can build by using the SDK for node js.
+Using this SDK makes it possible to realize a number of compelling use cases and there are several things you can build.

 https://zixflow.com/